daniel-schroeder-dev/cwhq-code-challenge-questions/questions/question-04.md

 So, if your `favorite_book` is "The Hobbit" and you've read 3 books in the last 30 days, your output would be:
 - "My favorite book is The Hobbit and I've read 3 books in the last 30 days."

+## Project Link

+For a view of the running project, see [exercise_04](https://projects.pty.cwhq-apps.com/?filename=/code-challenge-2022/exercise_04/main.py)